This article contains SPOILERS for WandaVision, and the Avengers movies.

 Truth isn’t a passive energy in the universe.
 For it to do its freeing work, it has to be sought and internalized, obeyed and known.
 It takes work.
 It will, in all likelihood, take seeking counsel from God, friends and possibly even professionals to fully recognize what artifices you’ve set up in your own life and what needs to be done about them.
 It’s not easy to let yourself be known before others and before the God who “reveals deep and hidden things;” (Dan 2:22) but the alternative is spending your life an unknown stranger to even yourself, creating a fake happy ending that will be neither happy nor the end.

-WandaVision’s mystery isn’t really being solved so much as unravelled, as Wanda’s tenuous hold continues to slip.
-That’s good news for everyone around her and it’s good news for Wanda too, whether or not she’s realized it.
+WandaVision’s mystery wasn’t really being solved so much as unravelled, as Wanda’s tenuous hold continued to slip.
+That was the good news for everyone around her and it was good news for Wanda too, whether or not she’s realized it.
 However painful it is to see the little realities we build fall apart, the truth is worth it.
 And once the false prisons we’ve built around ourselves and others fall alway, we’ll emerge — a bit more vulnerable, as all real things are — into the sun.

 Tyler Huckabee is RELEVANT's senior editor.
 He lives in Nashville with his wife, dog and Twitter account.